 A covering letter usually accompanies a CV and can be used for applications by post or online.
 If an advert asks you to ‘apply in writing’ or ‘send your CV’, you should also send a covering letter.

-The purpose of the covering letter is to get the reader to look at your CV by introducing, highlighting and drawing out some of your key selling points.
+The purpose of the covering letter is to get the reader to look at your CV by introducing and highlighting some of your key selling points.
 It is also your opportunity to give more detail about some of the points of your CV.
 Your letter will form the employer’s opinion of you as a candidate before they have even met you, so make sure it is written to create a positive impression of yourself.

 Covering letter guideline